awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

    }
    ```

-   For this demo, we use a PyTorch \(v1\.6\.0\) ResNet\-18 convolutional neural network to perform image classification\.
+   For this demo, we use a PyTorch \(v1\.7\.1\) ResNet\-18 model to perform image classification\.
 The following Python code sample stores the framework, framework version, domain, and task into variables for later use:

    ```
    # ML framework details
    framework = 'PYTORCH'
-   framework_version = '1.6.0'
+   framework_version = '1.7.1'

    # ML model details
    ml_domain = 'COMPUTER_VISION'